-AUTHORIZATION: PPS Board of Educat ion REVISION 15 PAGE 23 OF 73 IDIT REVISION 13 the first.
-In addition, the Science, Art, Industrial Life Skills Administrators and/or teachers, Head Custodians, Maintenance Managers, Food Services Manager and/or a qualified consultant will maintain a MSDS checklist, APPENDIX B, designating any changes to the Central File.
-Copies of this MSDS checklist will be kept in the Central File.
-Appendix B-1 will serve as an example to aide in completing Appendix B, MSDS Checklist.
-Do not submit Appendix B or B-1 This shall be completed and updated by each department every month.
-Place Appendix B in the inventory section of the Hazard Communication Central File.
-Further instructions are detailed in section II, List of Hazardous Chemicals.
 Insert: Appendix A shall document the Hazard Communication Team in each school/building with a designated Hazard Communication Coordinator who shall be appointed by the Building Administrator/Principal at the beginning of each school year.
 The Chief Custodian shall not be designated as the Hazard Communication coordinator.
+The coordinator shall work with the Hazard Communication team to ensure that all hazard materials are added to the electronic inventory, stored in accordance with all federal, state and local regulations.

+Page 3 strike: This information is listed in Appendix I and delete Appendix I

+Page 3-4 strike: The hard copy, Copy 1, will be available at the Office of the EOHS.
+Additional paper copies are available as part of each central file.
+Insert: The current revision shall be placed in the hazard communication central file, located in the main office.

-The coordinator shall work with the Hazard Communication team to ensure that all hazard materials are added to the electronic inventory, stored in <t< td="">PAGE 23 OF 73</t<> PAGE 23 OF 73 Page 4 strike: added to the monthly SDS checklist form, APPENDIX B. Insert: to the electronic inventory by the School Hazard Communication Coordinator.
+Page 4 strike: added to the monthly SDS checklist form, APPENDIX B. Insert: to the electronic inventory by the School Hazard Communication Coordinator.

 Page 4 strike May 15 and insert April 15.
-Strike: and Senior Services Page 4 strike: This Master Central file will contain the information of each facilities' central file.
+Strike: and Senior Services

+Page 4 strike: This Master Central file will contain the information of each facilities' central file.
 Insert: This Central file will be maintained through the 3E Electronic Program.

 Page 5 strike: Contact the Office of Environmental, Occupational Health and Safety for SDS, See Appendix K. Insert: SDS are obtained through the State website and is accessed through the EOHS webpage.

 Page 6 strike: Purchases made directly by the nursing staff will use Office of Nursing Services, Nursing Office Supplies List, APPENDIX P. Insert: The Supervisor of Nursing shall approve and update the nursing products via the State website.
 The inventory shall be maintained via the State website.

-Page 6 strike: The Science Department.
-Appendix Q. and
+Page 6 strike: The Science Department, Appendix Q, and